Contents:

 Other body fluids

-- If you are handling any of these samples, always wear appropriate PPE (see Personal protective equipment (PPE)for more information)
+- If you are handling any of these samples, always wear appropriate PPE (see Personal Protective Equipment (PPE)).

-If you dispose of urine or vomit down the sluice or toilet, make sure to clean the toilet thoroughly after use
+- If you dispose of urine or vomit down the sluice or toilet, make sure to clean thoroughly after.

 Microbiological swabs